Color Does the Work Before You Do

 A muted earth palette and a saturated primary palette put the same product in two different markets.
 The viewer doesn’t analyze this.
 They feel it.
 The positioning is complete before anyone decides to stay.

 I built a jewelry brand with my wife.
-The palette is black and gold.
-We didn’t arrive there by looking at color wheels or running market research.
-We arrived there because the product is recycled gold, manufactured by a premier workshop in Bangkok, hand-detailed, sold at a price point that reflects the real cost of ethical sourcing.
+The palette is dark brown, sage, cream, and blush.
+We arrived there because the product is recycled 9K gold, manufactured and hand-detailed by Beauty Gems in Bangkok, sold at a price point that reflects the real cost of ethical sourcing.
 The color had to carry all of that before the customer read a single word.

 I see this operating everywhere once you know to look for it.